-The Aquatic Information Partnership (AIP) goal is to make aquatic related information easily accessible and to create knowledge that will help conserve or maintain healthy ecosystems.
-Follow the l above to view the AIP Atlas.
+The Aquatic Information Partnership (AIP) goal is to make aquatic related information easily accessible and to create knowledge that could help conserve or maintain healthy ecosystems.